Pitch your ideas to tackle our education challenges

 - Teachers are great.
 However, with schools under financial pressure and teachers struggling under heavy workloads, it is hard for schools and teachers to invest the resources or time in adopting innovative methods to help children develop future skills.
 Teachers need more time and schools need more money.
 How would you help?

 Our in-house panel of experts will narrow down your submissions to a shortlist.
 Proposals on the shortlist will be invited to:

-Pitch their idea to our audience of over 200 senior decision makers and innovators from across the education and skills sector on November 30 at Acting Now for Future Skills!
+Pitch their idea to our audience of senior decision makers and innovators from across the education and skills sector on November 30 at Acting Now for Future Skills!